-I had the pleasure and honour of attending my sister-in-law’s bridal shower this past Saturday!
+I had the pleasure of attending my sister-in-law’s bridal shower this past Saturday!

 It’s always more fun of course, when it is in the theme of an afternoon tea party, and the dress code practically insists that you dress up and have fun doing so!
 The invitation called for a hat and summer dress, and I was more than happy to oblige.
 You see, not many know that in a deep, dark corner of my wardrobe, I harbour several frothy creations –hats and fascinators.
 Once in a while, on a rare occasion, I will take them out and wear them for the world to see.
 More often though, I am to be found covertly trying them on in front of the full-length mirror in our bedroom when no one is around.
 I suppose it’s my secret, guilty pleasure.
 But it is certainly nice not having to act about my collection as if it were illicit.
 My mum-in-law even joined in on the fun when I brought my fascinators over and wore a particularly stunning one to the party!